BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[The discovery of how ice holds memory and protection\]

-ANCIENT NOAIDI: \*This knowledge awaits within you.
+ANCIENT THAUM: \*This knowledge awaits within you.
 But first, you must find clarity.\*

 \[Three ice crystals appear, each containing different scenes frozen